opulencephp/docs/view-basics.md

 ##### Child
 ```
-{% extends("Master.html") %}
+<% extends("Master.html") %>
 Hello, Dave!
 ```

-When the child template gets compiled, the `Master.html` template is automatically created by an `Opulence\Views\Factories\ITemplateFactory` and inserted into the template to produce the following output:
+When the child view gets compiled, the `Master.html` view is automatically created by an `Opulence\Views\Factories\IViewFactory` and inserted into the view to produce the following output:

 ```
 Hello, world!
 Hello, Dave!
 ```

-> **Note:** When extending a template, the child template inherits all of the parent's parts, tags, and variable values.
+> **Note:** When extending a view, the child view inherits all of the parent's parts, tags, and variable values.
 If A extends B, which extends C, tags/parts/variables from part B will overwrite any identically-named tags/parts/variables from part C.

 <h4 id="parts">Parts</h4>
-Another common case is a master template that is leaving a child template to fill in some information.
-For example, let's say our master has a sidebar, and we want to define the sidebar's contents in the child template.
-Use the `{% show("NAME_OF_PART") %}` statement:
+Another common case is a master view that is leaving a child view to fill in some information.
+For example, let's say our master has a sidebar, and we want to define the sidebar's contents in the child view.
+Use the `<% show("NAME_OF_PART") %>` statement:

 ##### Master.html
 ```
 <div id="sidebar">
-    {% show("sidebar") %}
+    <% show("sidebar") %>
 </div>
 ```

 ##### Child
 ```
-{% extends("Master.html") %}
+<% extends("Master.html") %>
-{% part("sidebar") %}
+<% part("sidebar") %>
 <ul>
     <li><a href="/">Home</a></li>
     <li><a href="/about">About</a></li>
 </ul>
-{% endpart %}
+<% endpart %>
 ```

 We created a part named "sidebar".
-When the child gets compiled, the contents of that part will be shown in any `{% show() %}` statement whose parameter matches the name of the part.
+When the child gets compiled, the contents of that part will be shown in any `<% show() %>` statement whose parameter matches the name of the part.
 We will get the following:

 ```
 <div id="sidebar">